VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 > pricing information, and that new pricing information being used to
 > calculate order totals.

+## Approaches to Implementing the Read-side

+In the discussions of the read-side in the previous chapters, you saw how the team used a SQL-based store for the denormalized projections of the data from the write-side.

+You can use other storage mechanisms for the read-model data, for example the file system or in Windows Azure table or blob storage.
+In the Orders and Registrations bounded context, the system uses Windows Azure blobs to store information about the seat assignments.

+> **BharathPersona:** When you are choosing the underlying storage
+> mechanism for the read-side you should consider the costs associated
+> with the storage (especially in the cloud) in addition to the
+> requirement that the read-side data should be easy and efficient to
+> access using the queries on the read-side.

+> **Note:** See the **SeatAssignmentsViewModelGenerator** class to
+> understand how the data is persisted to blob storage and the
+> **SetaAssignmentsDao** class to understand how the UI retrieves the
+> data for display.

 # Implementation Details

 Describe significant features of the implementation with references to the code.
 Highlight any specific technologies (including any relevant trade-offs and alternatives).